Posted on 1 Comment

 Because of its undying popularity, Period Victorian Furniture of all types has been reproduced after the Victorian age.
 Sofas and living room furniture of even the late 20th century sometimes fool those with an untrained eye.

-Reproduction Victorian Chairs from Circa 2001
+Reproduction Victorian Chairs from circa 2001!

-Real Period Victorian Chairs from Circa 1890
+Real Period Victorian Chairs from circa 1890.

 While there is certainly nothing wrong with enjoying a high quality reproduction Victorian Style Piece, authentic period Victorian furniture often appreciates in value.
 Genuine antiques are typically constructed of higher quality materials such as marble, rosewood, mahogany and walnut.